 There are two types of single moms.
 One who has lost their spouse through death and one from divorce.
 Unfortunately, society here gives more support and sympathy to those who became a single mother through death.
 The single moms from divorce are still very much looked down upon.

 Carrying a title as a single mom is still considered an embarrassment to the whole family and that is why a lot of single moms feel ashamed.
 And why is this you might ask?
 Because she will be judged and harshly too!
 That’s why!
 A lot of single moms still aim for “I better get a new husband soon so I can ditch this status!” which is not a good reason to get married in my view.
 Do you agree?

 Society here seems to shows more compassion towards single fathers.
-Now for example, single fathers can date as many girls as they want and no one complaint but if a single mom does the same thing then she would be labeled.
-One of the single mothers had told me that when single fathers come and pick up their kids in school some of school moms would be in awe and feel sorry for the single father.
-Have you seen this happening in your child’s school?
+Now, for example, single fathers can date as many girls as they want and no one complaint but if a single mom does the same thing then she would be labeled.
+One of the single mothers had told me that when single fathers come and pick up their kids in school some of the school moms would be in awe and feel sorry for the single father.
+Have you seen this happening at your child’s school?

 When my son first started school I feel like I didn’t belong because I was feeling uncomfortable being around all the other married moms.
 Luckily the moms in my son’s school are awesome!
 They know about my status and no one has ever made me feel uncomfortable or say negative things.

 Getting divorced or being a single mom by choice is still looked down upon so it is understandable why a lot of single moms feel embarrassed to accept their status and look to be rescued from the shame by getting married.